-HERC IERCON Criteria Assessment Α Importance to the course, or pattern of our cultural or natural history The Horsburgh Grove Precinct is historically significant as an area in Armadale that developed during the late 19th and early 20th century as an outcome of the 1886 subdivision of Brocklesby Estate, which precipitated the area's shift from sparsely developed paddocks to a suburban uppermiddle class enclave.
+HERCON Criteria Assessment A Importance to the course, or pattern of our cultural or natural history The Horsburgh Grove Precinct is historically significant as an area in Armadale that developed during the late 19th and early 20th century as an outcome of the 1886 subdivision of Brocklesby Estate, which precipitated the area's shift from sparsely developed paddocks to a suburban uppermiddle class enclave.
 The dwellings were developed in two distinct and legible phases, being the land boom of the 1880s that saw a period of land speculation and rapid subdivision, and the economic recovery in the early 20th century after the 1890s recession.
-The residential area therefore forms a tangible link to these two periods of development. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
+The residential area therefore forms a tangible link to these two periods of development. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. с Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
 D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics The Horsburgh Grove Precinct is aesthetically significant as an intact and visually cohesive heritage area characterised by single-storey Victorian, Edwardian and Queen Anne Federation era dwellings.
 The buildings retain a high level of integrity as a group and demonstrate stylistic cohesion through consistency in height, roof forms, materials and fenestration, as well as setbacks, allotment sizes and specific decorative detailing amongst groups of buildings.
-The character is further enhanced by the predominance of traditional picket fences.
 Combined, these elements create a harmonious and attractive collection of buildings that are almost completely free from modern development within the curtilage.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.
 G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
-This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. Н Special association with the life or works of a person, or group of persons, of importance in our history.
-This place does not meet this criterion.
+This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion.

+Special association with the life or works of a person, or group of persons, of importance in our history.